PhpGt/Dom/README.md

 ### Known limitations / W3C spec compliance

-This repository aims to be as accurate as possible to the DOM specification at https://dom.spec.whatwg.org/ - as of v3.0.0 there are no known inconsistencies.
+This repository aims to be as accurate as possible to the DOM specification at https://dom.spec.whatwg.org/ - as of v4.0.0 all functionality is implemented with the following minor but unavoidable deviations from the standard:

++ Elements' `tagName` property is uppercase.
++ To check the `HTMLElement` type, `Element::getElementType()` must be called - no subclasses of `Element` are available for usage with `instanceof`, for example.
-The DOM specification does however define functionality that is only possible to implement on the client-side.
++ The DOM specification defines functionality that is only possible to implement on the client-side.
 For example, `HTMLInputElement::files` returns a `FileList` that enumerates all files that are selected by the user through the browser's interface.
 This kind of functionality is impossible to implement server-side, but has been stubbed out for consistency with the specification.
 Attempting to use client-side functionality within this library throws a `ClientSideOnlyFunctionalityException`.

-The following classes extend the `ClientSideOnly` base class:

-+ `AudioTrackList`
-+ `CSSStyleDeclaration`
-+ `FileList`
-+ `MediaController`
-+ `MediaError`
-+ `MediaStream`
-+ `StyleSheet`
-+ `TextTrack`
-+ `TextTrackList`
-+ `TimeRanges`
-+ `ValidityState`
-+ `VideoTrackList`
-+ `WindowProxy`

 ### Data binding and page template features

 This repository is intended to be as accurate to the DOM specification as possible.
-An extension to the repository is available at https://php.gt/domtemplate which adds page templating and data binding through custom elements and template attributes, introducing serverside functionality similar to that of WebComponents.
+An extension to the repository is available at https://php.gt/domtemplate which adds page templating and data binding through custom elements and template attributes, introducing serverside functionality like that of WebComponents.

 [mdn-HTMLDocument]: https://developer.mozilla.org/docs/Web/API/HTMLDocument
 [mdn-Element]: https://developer.mozilla.org/docs/Web/API/Element